OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The function metadata URL MUST identify only functions that are bindable to the current feed definition.
 If overloads exist that cannot be bound to the current feed definition, the name SHOULD address a specific function overload.

-If all function overloads can be bound to the current feed definition, the server SHOULD advertise a single function Metadata URL that identifies all of the overloads.
+If all function overloads can be bound to the current feed definition, the service SHOULD advertise a single function metadata URL that identifies all of the overloads.

 ## 6.4 Representing a Set of Links in a Response ##